orcutt989/deploy-containers/README.md

 An exercise showing different ways to deploy a container to a host.

 ## With Ansible
 Ansible is a great configuration management tool that is simple and does not require an agent to apply a state.
+However, it does require Python.
 Other tools may be more powerful, but Ansible was chosen for its simplicity.

 ### What this code could do
 These Ansible playbooks will -